-In most cases, there’s nothing at all funny about tort law because they involve people who were injured or even killed.
+In most cases, there’s nothing at all funny about real tort cases because they involve people who were injured or even killed.
 (See blog post about humanizing torts.)
 But it’s that same human element–combined with some very unusual fact patterns–that makes tort law so fascinating.

 My kid’s nickname is Tortgirl because—no kidding—one of her favorite games when she was a child was “Spot the Tort.”
 It worked like this: We’d be sitting in a public place and I’d say, “Tortgirl, spot the tort!”
 Then I’d time her as she ran around trying to identify the nearest defective premises condition.
 Sound sick?
 Probably, but I’ve taught thousands of first-year law students to play Spot the Tort over the years and they’ve lived happier and healthier lives because of it.

-* For non-legals, an “unreasonable danger” is one where the burden of eliminating the danger (such as the cost of fixing a hole in the sidewalk) is less than the probability of the danger resulting in injury multiplied by the potential severity of the injury–that is, how likely is it someone will step in the hole and how badly could they be hurt?
+* For the non-legally inclined, an “unreasonable danger” is one where the burden of eliminating the danger (such as the cost of fixing a hole in the sidewalk) is less than the probability of the danger resulting in injury multiplied by the potential severity of the injury–that is, how likely is it someone will step in the hole and how badly could they be hurt?

-I love product warning labels.
-Reading, writing, and lecturing about them.
-I tell my students to take their dates to Walmart on a Saturday night for a fun night of strolling the aisles reading product warning labels.
+Product or activity warning labels and instructions can provide great entertainment.
+Seriously.
+If you are bored, dig out some instruction booklets for products you own.
+It will be a good time, I promise.
+I even tell my students to take their dates to Walmart on a Saturday night for a fun night of strolling the aisles reading product warning labels.
 At least one student took me up on the idea.

-Send in any funny or interesting product warning labels you come across.
+Send in any funny or interesting warnings or instructions you come across.
 Use the Contact link at the top of any site page, which allows for attachments.

-In the meantime, here are three things many people don’t understand about “wacky” product warning labels:
+In the meantime, here are three things most people don’t understand about “wacky” product warning labels:

 Three Things Everyone Should Know About Product Warning and the Law